momibun926/redmine_issue_evm/README.md

 Very useful if you have many members in your project.
 You can see the performance of each member of the team, which is not possible if you only look at the project as a whole.

 **Chart by parent issue**.
-This chart is for those who are managing tasks with a hierarchical structure of issuess.
+This chart is for those who are managing tasks with a hierarchical structure of issues.

 **Chart by Tracker**
 For those who manage trackers in a subdivided manner and do not want to include trackers in EVM calculations, you can select only the trackers you need and display the chart.